 - Fluocinolone acetonide intravitreal implant is a corticosteroid that has anti-inflammatory and anti-vascular endothelial growth factor properties.

-- Fluocinolone acetonide intravitreal implant is recommended by the National Institute for Health and Care Excellence (NICE) as an option for treating chronic diabetic macular oedema that is insufficiently responsive to available therapies but only if the implant is to be used in an eye with an intraocular (pseudophakic) lens.
+- Fluocinolone acetonide intravitreal implant is recommended by NICE as an option for treating chronic diabetic macular oedema that is insufficiently responsive to available therapies but only if the implant is to be used in an eye with an intraocular (pseudophakic) lens.

 Anti-vascular endothelial growth factor treatments